Divjotl/Chat-with-Pandas-DataFrame/README.md

 ## Sample Questions

 - “What is this dataset about?”
-- “How many colums this data has?”
+- “How many columns this data has?”
 - “Describe the columns”

 ## Run Streamlit: